DarylCho/nottoolate/README.md

-﻿# Graduation Project source codes are likely to be uploaded in this repository
+﻿# Graduation Project's source codes are likely to be uploaded in this repository